omaciel/pytest-fauxfactory/README.rst

     tests/test_pytest_fauxfactory.py::test_generate_person[value2] PASSED

-Now instead of using a callable function, we want to generate tests with values of any types from a generator function or generator expression, for this purpose we use the "faux_generator" mark:
+Now instead of using a callable function, we want to generate tests with values of any types from a generator function or generator expression.
+For this purpose we can use the "faux_generator" mark:

 .. code-block:: python